openjournals/joss-infra-docs/docs/reviewers.md

 - REVIEWERS_EDITOR_TEAM_ID: The id of the GitHub team with the list of editors
 - REVIEWERS_GH_TOKEN: The GitHub token to be able to use the GitHub API

 To configure links to the journal owning the reviewers database there are three env variables available.
-These variables are optional as they can also be set in the settings file.
-If present the value in the ENV VAR will take precedence over the ones in the config file.
+These variables are optional as values can also be set in the settings file.
+If present the value in the ENV VAR will take precedence over the one in the config file.

 - JOURNAL_NAME: The name of the journal
 - JOURNAL_ALIAS: The short name for the journal